WinVector/replyr/extras/graphViz.md

 diagram <- DiagrammeR::grViz(diagramSpec)

-# render as HTML and then get an PNG webshot
+# render as HTML and then get an PNG webshot.
+# returns path to the temp directory it used for intermediate results (user may want to remove it later).
 saveDiagramAsPNG <- function(diagram, fileName) {
   dir <- tempdir()
   tempPath <- paste(dir, 'temp.html', sep= '/')